Micro-Segmentation - North-South, East-West?

 North-South and East-West

 Micro-segmentation is one of the core functions of a next-generation Zero Trust cybersecurity solution, as it allows the security functions to be inserted in front of a workload to distrust the network.
 But not all micro-segmentation is created equally.
-It turns out that the implementation of the micro-segmentation function has a major impact on how thoroughly it can implement Zero Trust principles.
+It turns out that the implementation of the micro-segmentation zero trust function has a major impact on how thoroughly it can implement a Zero Trust Architecture.
 To understand why, let's examine the two major directions traffic can flow: north-south, and east-west.

 What Is North-South Traffic?